Logo

 Syncing pages (Automatic pretty links)

-When "Sync URLs" in the "Pages" page is enabled for a site, Super automatically generates URLs from page titles.
+When "Sync" in the "Pages" page is enabled for a site, Super automatically generates URLs from page titles.
 URLs are created when a new page without one is visited.

 Hiding page blocks/links from appearing on a page